How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Osaka Travel Itinerary - Shinsaibashi Shopping Street

-Shinsaibashi Shopping Arcade and the surrounding Shinsaibashi area is Osaka’s premier shopping area.
+The Shinsaibashi Shopping Arcade is Osaka’s premier shopping area.

 Spanning 600 meters long, the Shinsaibashi-suji Shopping Arcade is the quintessential shotengai (covered shopping arcade).
 This huge shopping area combines chain retail stores and trendy boutiques with expensive department stores and designer fashion labels.